-The Neonatal Intensive Care Unit (NICU) is part of St. Joseph's Children's Hospital, but it's located at its partner hospital across the street at St. Joseph's Women's Hospital.
-We also have a Level III NICU at Mease Countryside Hospital and Level II NICUs at Winter Haven Women's Hospital, St. Joseph's Hospital - South and Morton Plant Hospital.
+The Level IV Neonatal Intensive Care Unit (NICU) is part of St. Joseph's Children's Hospital, but it's located at its partner hospital across the street at St. Joseph's Women's Hospital.
+We also have Level II NICUs at Mease Countryside Hospital, Winter Haven Women's Hospital, St. Joseph's Hospital-South and Morton Plant Hospital.

 Level IV NICU

-Our 76-bed NICU provides the highest level of care as designated by the American Academy of Pediatrics.
+Our 76-bed NICU provides the highest level of care as designated by The State of Florida and American Academy of Pediatrics.
 A Level IV NICU can provide the most complex level of neonatal care including surgical repair of congenital or acquired conditions and immediate on-site access to pediatric medical and surgical subspecialists and pediatric anesthesiologists.
 A highly skilled and experienced nursing team and physicians board-certified in neonatology provide care around the clock 24/7 for premature newborns and those born with conditions requiring special care.

 The unit is busy; more than 800 infants a year are admitted and stay anywhere from several days to four or five months, depending on their medical condition.
 The types of medical challenges treated in the unit include: